fossabot/passdrop/BUILDING.md

 # Build Notes

-The Dropbox application key and secret are set in the build scheme, under Environment Variables.
-The two variables are named PASSDROP_APP_KEY and PASSDROP_APP_SECRET.
-The app key is also in PassDrop-Info.plist.
+The Dropbox OAuth 2 application key is embedded in the source code, but the secret must be defined in a Global+Private.swift file, sibling to Global.swift.

 All third-party dependencies are checked in except OpenSSL.
 To obtain that dependency, install CocoaPods and run `pod install`.